bawlipoonch/bawlipoonch.github.io/_drafts/shaadi.com.markdown

 <p>
 </p>

-Assalamu alaikum Yasmin sahab,

-This is regarding your daughter Zoha's shaadi.com profile.
-I really liked her profile as she is super talented and .
-So i expressed my interest in possibility of you considering my proposal for her.
-I am a honest and decent person who is easy to live with and passionate about career and many things in life.
-To know more about me, please feel free to check my professional profile at https://www.linkedin.com/in/hackerasif Also, my personal blog bawlipoonch.github.io reflects my personality and opinions.
-I am also reachable at my phone +1 415 374 9811 or email hackerasif@gmail.com for any questions you may have Hoping to listen from you favorably.

-Allah Hafiz,
-Asif

 Assalamu alaikum,

 I sent you a interest request for your daughter's profile on shaadi.com.
 I know its really hard for a parent to decide if a guy is right for his/her daughter or not.